Glen L. (“Mac”) McAlister, Managing Director

 Jerry Johnson, Assistant Drilling Superintendent

-Jerry Johnson had been employed at Frontier Drilling since 2005.
+Jerry Johnson has been employed at Frontier Drilling since 2005.
 He started as a Toolpusher for Rig 1, but has been promoted to Assistant Drilling Superintendent.
 He has over 30 years of experience working on drilling rigs.
 Before he came to Frontier, Mr. Johnson served as a Toolpusher for SEI-Patterson UTI Drilling in Snyder, Texas from 1997-2005.
-From 1991-1997, he served as a Toolpusher for Exeter Drilling in Denver<, Colorado.
+From 1991-1997, he served as a Toolpusher for Exeter Drilling in Denver, Colorado.
 From 1977-1991, Mr. Johnson served as a Driller and a Toolpusher for Brinkerhoff-Signal in Denver, Colorado and from 1973-1977 he worked for Noble Drilling out of Denver as a Floorhand and a Driller.
 He also graduated from the OU Oil Well Prevention School out of Norman, Oklahoma in 1983.
 Mr. Johnson obtained his Well Control Card in 1991 from Well Control School in Vernal, Utah.
 With his extensive work experience and education in the drilling industry, Mr. Johnson has proven to be a valuable asset to Frontier Drilling’s team.

-James Lynch, Safety Director
+James Lynch, Rocky Mountain EHS Director

 James Lynch joined the Frontier Drilling team in the spring of 2008.
 Mr. Lynch graduated from Utah State University with a degree in Business Management.
 Mr. Lynch worked for Bourns International in Logan, Utah as a Chemical Specialist and later with Nestle, Inc. in Springville, Utah as a Safety Manager.
 Mr. Lynch has over 15 years in the Safety and Chemical fields.
 He has completed the following safety courses; Fire Extinguisher use and maintenence, HAZWOPER, OSHA 500 and 501 as well as various management training courses.
 In the fall of 2011, he was asked to speak at the International Oil and Gas expo in Houston, TX on Land Drilling and how Frontier Drilling plays a role in this operation.
 His goal with Frontier Drilling is to keep everyone trained and up to date with the latest OSHA and API standards as well as developing a safe and hospitable work culture.